tspvvd/subnet-docs/README.md

 > **Note**: The script automatically runs when changes are merged to the main branch, so you don't need to run it manually.

-## Contribution Process

-1. Fork this repository
-2. Create a new branch for your subnet documentation
-3. Add your subnet folder with the required `subnet.json` and optional `description.html` files
-4. Submit a pull request with a clear description of your subnet
-5. Once approved, your subnet documentation will be merged and published

-## Guidelines for Quality Documentation

-- Be concise but thorough in your subnet description
-- Include accurate technical specifications and hardware requirements
-- Provide clear links to all relevant resources
-- Use proper HTML formatting in your description file
-- Use high-quality images for your subnet logo
-- Include all mandatory fields in your subnet.json file

 ## Questions or Issues?